Sturdy-Subnet/sturdy-subnet/README.md

 ![allocations](./assets/allocations.png)

 - After generating allocations, miners then send their outputs to validators to be scored.
-The scores of miners are determined based on their relative yields their response latency.
+In order to do this, validators run a simulation which simulates borrow behaviour over a predetermined amount of timesteps.
+The scores of miners are determined based on their relative aggregate yields over the simulated timesteps and their response latency.
 This means that the fastest, best allocating miner will receive the most emissions, with an `80%` weight placed on yield alone, and the other `20%` being dependent on miner latency.
 The resulting score is between a range of `0-1`.
 In math speak: $$s_{{k}} = 0.8y_k + 0.2r_k $$ where $s_k$, $y_k$, and $r_k$ are the score, yield, latency of miner $k$ respectively.
 The reward curve of $r_k$ is determined by a sigmoid curve with response time being the function (see below).
 Note: The timeout for a miner is 10 seconds, hence why the reward for >= 10s of response time is 0.
-For more information on how miners are rewarded - please see [reward.py](sturdy/validator/reward.py).
+For more information on how miners are rewarded and how the simulator works- please see [reward.py](sturdy/validator/reward.py) and [simulator.py](sturdy/validator/simulator.py) respectively.

 <div align="center">
     <img src="./assets/latency_scaling.png" />